Johan Djourou: Antalyaspor

 On 7 August 2017, Djourou completed a free transfer to Antalyaspor after the expiry of his contract with Hamburg, signing a two-year contract with an option to extend the deal by 12 months.

 After not appearing in the first two league matches of the season, he made his Antalyaspor debut, starting the whole game, in a 1–1 draw against Yeni Malatyaspor on 26 August 2017.
 Djourou then scored his first goal for the club, in a 3–1 loss against Sivasspor on 30 September 2017.
 Since making his debut for Antalyaspor, he started in the next six matches before suffering an injury that kept him out for three months.
 While on the sidelines, Djourou was linked with a move to Genoa but the club refused to let him go.
 It wasn't until on 12 February 2018 when he returned to the first team, coming on as a 78th-minute substitute, in a 3–0 loss against Galatasaray.
 Despite suffering from an illness, Djourou continued to regain his first team place for the rest of the 2017–18 season.
 At the end of the 2017–18 season, he went on to make eighteen appearances and scoring once in all competitions.

-Following this, Djourou was among several players to their future at Antalyaspor by the club's management despite having a year left to his contract.
+Following this, Djourou was among several players whose future at Antalyaspor was being reconsidered by the club's management, despite having a year left on his contract.